opendocsg/slw-judgments-backfill/2017_SGHC_207/report.md

 the point of value, the Plaintiff submits the following: [note: 28]

  (a) The value is to be assessed on a holistic basis: TTI 2012 at [35].
 Aside from the direct benefits, the court should also consider the renewed level of business and investors’ confidence achieved by the Defendant with the Plaintiff’s assistance as well as preservation of the Defendant’s goodwill.
-This approach was recognised and followed in Liquidators of Dovechem Holdings Pte Ltd v Dovechem Holdings Pte Ltd (in compulsory liquidation) [2015] 4 SLR 955 (“ Dovechem ”) and Kao Chai-Chau Linda v Fong Wai Lyn Carolyn [2016] 1 SLR 21 (“ Linda Kao ”).
+This approach was recognised and followed in Liquidators of Dovechem Holdings Pte Ltd v Dovechem Holdings Pte Ltd (in compulsory liquidation) <span class="citation">[2015] 4 SLR 955</span> (“ Dovechem ”) and Kao Chai-Chau Linda v Fong Wai Lyn Carolyn <span class="citation">[2016] 1 SLR 21</span> (“ Linda Kao ”).
 In this connection, a successful outcome entitles the insolvency practitioner to remuneration beyond incurred time costs.
 This is the approach taken in the UK through practice directions: see also Mirror Group Newspapers plc v Maxwell (No 2) [1998] 1 BCLC 638.
 The VAF remunerates the insolvency practitioner for the difference made. [note: 29]

  (b) Value was created for the Defendant.
 It remains a going concern some six years after the Scheme was sanctioned.
 The Plaintiff worked with creditors and expended effort on obtaining support for the Scheme.
 The Plaintiff also assisted in the preparation for court proceedings, creditors’ meetings as well as the implementation of the Scheme. [note: 30]